openvinotoolkit/open_model_zoo/tools/model_tools/README.md

 # Model Downloader and other automation tools

-This directory contains scripts that automate certain model-related tasks based on configuration files in the models' directories.
+Open Model Zoo automation tools contain scripts that automate certain model-related tasks based on configuration files in the models' directories.

-* `downloader.py` (model downloader) downloads model files from online sources and, if necessary, patches them to make them more usable with Model Optimizer;
+* Model Downloader: `omz_downloader` downloads model files from online sources and, if necessary, patches them to make them more usable with Model Optimizer;

-* `converter.py` (model converter) converts the models that are not in the Inference Engine IR format into that format using Model Optimizer.
+* Model Converter: `omz_converter` converts the models that are not in the OpenVINO™ IR format into that format using Model Optimizer.

-* `quantizer.py` (model quantizer) quantizes full-precision models in the IR format into low-precision versions using Post-Training Optimization Toolkit.
+* Model Quantizer: `omz_quantizer` quantizes full-precision models in the IR format into low-precision versions using Post-Training Optimization Toolkit.

-* `info_dumper.py` (model information dumper) prints information about the models in a stable machine-readable format.
+*  Model Information Dumper: `omz_info_dumper` prints information about the models in a stable machine-readable format.

+* Datasets' Data Downloader: `omz_data_downloader` copies datasets' data from installed location.

 Please use these tools instead of attempting to parse the configuration files directly.
 Their format is undocumented and may change in incompatible ways in